appstellar-team/nestjs-audit/README.md

 ---

 After properly importing the module, we can inject our `AuditService` anywhere that's needed.
-This can be done to set the audit configurations in service level.
+This can be done to set the audit configurations in service level so the same configurations will be inherited by controllers that have the specific service injected.

 ```ts
 // app.service.ts